pachterlab/kallisto/starting.md

 Now you can quantify abundances of the transcripts using the two read files reads_1.fastq.gz and reads_2.fastq.gz (the .gz suffix means the read files have been gzipped; __kallisto__ can read in either plain-text or gzipped read files).
 To quantify abundances type:

-`kallisto -i transcripts.idx -o output -b 100 reads_1.fastq.gz reads_2.fastq.gz`
+`kallisto quant -i transcripts.idx -o output -b 100 reads_1.fastq.gz reads_2.fastq.gz`

 #### Results